On Demand Service - Dashboard Web App

 Map View

-From the city level view, the dashboard zooms into a more detailed hexagon-based view.
 In this view, the dashboard will show the highlight on selected hexagon, booking and allocation insight and the SP performance on selected hexagon.
-Each view allows the team to drill down into specific data points, making it easier to optimize service partner allocation, monitor performance, and improve decision-making.

-• SP Marker View:
+• SP Marker View

 This shows the distribution of service partners (SP) within each hexagon, categorized by SP type (1st party or 3rd party).
 For services with gender preferences, like body massage or home cleaning, the SPs are further divided by gender (male or female) for a more granular view.

-• Demand Pocket View:
+• Demand Pocket View

 In this mode, the SP distribution on other hexagons is hidden, highlighting only the booking and allocation insights and SP performance for the selected hexagon.
 This view helps the operational team focus on demand patterns and performance in specific areas.

-• Supply History View:
+• Supply History View

 This shows the historical sources of SP locations that took bookings within the selected hexagon, providing valuable insights into service partner coverage over time.

-• Service Coverage View:
+• Service Coverage View

 This view displays the active service coverage for the selected service location, helping teams assess whether a specific area is adequately covered or if adjustments are needed.